When you rent, whether it’s a house or an apartment, you are required to pay a ‘security deposit.’

 In most cases, the security deposit amount that landlords charge from the renter is somewhere between 1-3 months’ rent.

-For instance, in California, the security deposit cannot be more than three months’ worth of rent for a fully furnished rental property, whereas in New York, it can only be up to one month’s rent, regardless of the circumstances.
+For instance, in California, the security deposit cannot be more than three months’ worth of rent for a fully furnished rental property.
+In New York however, it can only be up to one month’s rent, regardless of the circumstances.

 Laws Pertaining to Security or Rental Deposits